fahidavp/SpeechToText-LanguageTranslator/README.md

     <li>Language Translator</a></li>
 </ul>

-An audio file of an English speaker is converted to text using a Speech to Text API.
-Then translate the English version to a Spanish version using a Language Translator API
+An audio file of an English speaker is converted to text using IBM watson Speech to Text API.
+Then translate the English version to a Spanish, French and Arabic version using IBM watson Language Translator API